Farooq-azam-khan/Deep_Machine_Learning/MachineLearning.md

 # Machine Learning
 - give computers ability to learn with data
 - types: __Supervised__, __Unsupervised Learning__, and __Reinforcement Learning__
+- This repository goes over some of the core algorithms needed for Machine Learning

 ## Supervised
 - Give algorithm the right answer so it can develop